Carlos Herrera’s actions speak much more powerfully and profoundly than whatever humble words he may choose.

 “I’ve seen how recycling brings a community together, Herrera says. ™It’s God’s work in rebuilding.”

 As a result, word of mouth got out about the company’s 80,000-square foot warehouse and recycling compound.
-Dozens of churches and other non-profit organizations, from Dolores Mission in Boyle Heights to Sister Anne Kelly’s Good Shepard Shelter, have been recipients of reclaimed tables and chairs, doors and drywall, light fixtures and white boards.
+Dozens of churches and other non-profit organizations, from Dolores Mission in Boyle Heights to Sister Anne Kelly’s Good Shepherd Shelter, have been recipients of reclaimed tables and chairs, doors and drywall, light fixtures and white boards.

 Add to that how the company’s family-focused workforce that often has to spend nights, weekends and holidays doing difficult labor include former gang members seeking renewed value through Fr.
 Greg Boyle’s Homeboy Industries in downtown L.A.